-tau Write Newton's second law, $n$ it, $a_x$ is the same for both blownward for block 2.) $ma_x = \sum F_x$ , ocks.
-(But the separately for $\epsilon$ he $x$ -axis points each of the blocks uphill for block ks.
-Since the ck 1 and poin cable stays ts straight (c) What is the tension $T$ in the cord?
-(0) vilde is the tension 1 in the coru. (d) (It Determine the coefficient of is the one remaining unknown kinetic frictic n, so you can on, $\mu_K$ , between solve for it.) the first block and the incli ned plane.
+(b) Write Newton's second law, $ma_x = \sum F_x$, separately for each of the blocks.
+Since the cable stay taut, a_x is the same for both blocks.
+(But the x-axis points uphill for block 1 and points straigh downward for block 2.) (c) What is the tension T in the cord? (d) Determine the coefficient of kinetic friction, μ_K , between the first block and the inclined plane (It is the one remaining unknown, so you can solve for it.)